HaoliangCheng/sleep-stage-classification/README.md

 ### Script for Data Download
 - [download_database.py](https://github.com/HaoliangCheng/sleep-stage-classification/blob/main/download_database.py)

-## Read EDF File
+## Read EDF File + Prepare Data
-Import the downloaded EDF file into MATLAB/Python for data processing.

-## Prepare Data
 The data preparation involves cleaning the downloaded data:
 - Remove most parts of wake stages, all movements, and unknown stages.
 - Keep only stages 0, 1, 2, 3, 4.

+### Python
+For Python code, you can directly run the code for data processing.

+### MATLAB
+For MATLAB code, you need to put your downloaded data into sleep_stage_training_data and sleep_stage_testing_data dir, then you can run the code for data processing.

 ### Scripts for Data Preparation
 - [MATLAB Script: prepare_sleepedf.m](https://www.dropbox.com/scl/fi/5ogwjlnjs3ohareqfqimq/prepare_sleepedf.m?rlkey=6ombtyv3wj3a0qbft9baj1foy&dl=0)